Follow me on Twitter for my latest adventures!

 I was solving a problem for Testling and run into difficulties.
 Every Github user who signs up for Testling gets a Unix user on Testling's servers.
 When they commit code, we get a Github hook, switch to their user, clone their repo, and run their tests.

-su - username and run scripts that run the tests all with a single command:
+su - username, and then run a script that run the tests.
+I do it all with a single command:

-sudo chroot /chroot su - user -c "cmd args"
+sudo chroot /chroot su - user -c "command_that_runs_testling_tests <args>"

 cmd.
-Each command calls the next one and when the last command finishes we return back to our shell and exit (instead of being left inside of chroot in an interactive shell mode as
+Each command calls the next one and when the last command finishes it returns back to the shell and exits (instead of being left inside of chroot in an interactive shell mode as

 user's environment never got executed.
 Our test runners setup

 The solution that I found was to run

 .bash_profile yourself, like this: